wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 3. How do you monitor usage and cost?

    * <strong>Configure detailed information sources</strong> - Configure the AWS Cost and Usage Report, and Cost Explorer hourly granularity, to provide detailed cost and usage information.
-Configure your workload to have log entries for every delivered business outcome.
+Configure workloads to have log entries for every delivered business outcome.

-   * <strong>Identify cost attribution categories</strong> that could be used to allocate cost within your organization.
+   * <strong>Identify cost attribution categories</strong> that could be used to allocate cost within the organization.

    * <strong>Establish organization metrics</strong> required for each workload.
 Example metrics of a workload are customer reports produced or web pages served to customers.

-   * <strong>Configure billing and cost management tools</strong> - Configure AWS Cost Explorer and AWS Budgets inline with your organization policies.
+   * <strong>Configure billing and cost management tools</strong> - Configure AWS Cost Explorer and AWS Budgets inline with organization policies.

    * <strong>Add organization information to cost and usage</strong> - Define a tagging schema based on organization, and workload attributes, and cost allocation categories.